 - MA in English or MFA in Creative Writing

 - Studies in one foreign language (Student can complete this requirement while in residence.)

 Fall Admission Application Deadline: January 15

-- The scores for the GRE general test should be sent directly to the Graduate School.
+- The scores for the GRE general test.

 - The student’s statement of intent (1-2 pages).
 Submit using the Personal Statement section in the myUH system.

 - A 15-25 page critical writing sample with bibliography.
 Submit your writing sample using the Optional-Misc Items section in the myUH system.

 - 36 hours of coursework

 - Foreign language requirement: students must demonstrate reading knowledge of two foreign languages or intensive knowledge of one foreign language.

 Distribution of Coursework